Download Finding Aid (339 KB)

 Scope and Content Note

 John Joseph Guilbeau [1913-1990] was a Professor of French at Winthrop College (1965-1978).
-The John Joseph Guilbeau Papers consist of correspondence, speeches, research papers and articles concerning Guilbeau’s interest and research in the French language and folklore, particularly in Louisiana (1956-1973): his service on the corporation visiting committee of the department of modern languages at MIT (1973-1977): his association with the South Central Modern Language Association (1958-1965); and his tenure as a professor in the Winthrop Modern and Classical languages department (1965-1978).
+The Papers consist of correspondence, speeches, research papers and articles concerning Guilbeau’s interest and research in the French language and folklore, particularly in Louisiana (1956-1973); his service on the corporation visiting committee of the Department of Foreign Literatures and Linguistics at MIT (1973-1977); his association with the South Central Modern Language Association (1958-1965); and his tenure as a professor in the Winthrop Modern and Classical Languages Department (1965-1978).

 The papers of John Joseph Guilbeau, professor of modern languages at Winthrop, were deposited with the Archives by Dr. John Joseph Guilbeau on May 10, 1978.